Lady Gaga Made America Spectacular Again

 Lady Gaga made a clear political statement at the halftime show: #resist gravity.
 Above the NRG Stadium, a drone swarm kicked things off by answering the question of what comes after skywriting.
 Then Gaga dove from the roof’s ledge, sang while suspended like a marionette, and was carried around by assistants as if she were Prince in a crowd.
-For the finale she caught a football midair after hopping off a tall staircase and out of frame.
+For the finale she caught a football midair after hopping off a tall staircase.
 Maybe the ground was meant to symbolize the notion of explicit protest, maybe it stood in for Artpop’s tracklist; in either case, Gaga made a point of avoiding it.

 She really is one of our best entertainers, capable of throwing out fistfuls of visual and musical candy while wearing a grin and hitting her marks.
 The moodboard at Haus of Gaga might have had the words “organic human enthusiasm” and “futuristic tech magic” on it, translating to glitchy-twitchy mass voguing, sea-urchin spikes and scimitar curves, bioluminescent purples and oranges, drones making like a starling murmuration, and Gaga in eyeware resembling Seven of Nine’s.
 The music mostly reflected her club-conquering early days, though the conservatism of the setlist, all hits and no real curveballs, may reflect wisdom from her more recent misadventures.